cloudmesh-community/sp19-222-92/project-report/report.md

-Our method for removing the outliers could have involved calculating a Z-Score for each data point, which gives the amount of standard deviations a point is from the mean of the dataset, and then getting rid of points with a Z-Score above a certain amount of standard deviations.
+Our method for removing the outliers could have involved calculating a Z-Score for each data point, which gives the amount of standard deviations a point is from the mean of the dataset, and then getting rid of points with a Z-Score above a certain amount of standard deviations @sharma_sharma_2018.
 However, it's important to determine if the points in that top-right cluster would even qualify as true outliers or if they are just points the clustering model is unable to predict.
 We might need to investigate those points in the original dataset to